mroswell/talavera/README.md

 ### Visualization

-In order to quickly visualize tiles there's method in Talavera that renders a mapbox-gl map of cached tiles:
+In order to quickly visualize tiles there's a method in Talavera that renders a mapbox-gl map of cached tiles:

 ```
 tilemap('ingest_source:OSM AND item_type:Building', zoom=14, lon=-104.993720, lat=39.748048)